HomeMy WebLinkAbout2024-02-20 Planning Board Minutes (Final)The Town of Danby

 Maher asked if this a different property from the one that was subdivided last year and

 they concluded that it was.
-Cowan pointed out that the sep c is going to be challenging
+Cowan pointed out that the septic is going to be challenging

-and expensive and before they spend too much me on the project, they ought to verify
+and expensive and before they spend too much time on the project, they ought to verify

-that it is, indeed, feasible in that loca on.
+that it is, indeed, feasible in that location.
 Planner Hutnik added that the first step is Site

 Plan approval and before building permits are given, approval from the Tompkins County